 Advancing extra-constitutional principles through the judiciary is unacceptable in a democracy.

-Constitution establishes broad concepts of just governance rather than specific conceptions of what just governance may look like.
-Rehnquist’s third objection does not follow.
+Dworkin argues that the Constitution establishes broad concepts of just governance rather than specific conceptions of what just governance may look like.
+If this true, and the judiciary’s ability to strike down popularly enacted law is reasonably implicit in the Constitution, then Rehnquist’s third objection does not follow.
 If there are important moral claims to be made against the state that are found outside of the text of the Constitution and within the broad concepts of just governance and individual rights espoused by our Constitution, then they must be defended by the branch of government that is most removed from the institutions which stripped away their rights in the first place.
 Quite simply, it is nonsensical for the elected branches (which, in cases requiring judicial review, have already impinged upon fundamental rights of the individual) to act as self-regulating bodies with the power to authoritatively interpret the Constitution; instead, our democratic-republic should welcome the judiciary as an external safeguard for constitutional principles and the only justifiable interpreter of the laws.

+In the latter half of this essay, I have briefly outlined this debate in order to provide an introduction to opposing methods of constitutional interpretation.
+Without definitively answering how the Court should exercise judicial review, we must return to the initial question of authority.
+Should the judgment of nine unelected judges be binding on the popularly elected branches?
+This seemingly undemocratic process of review becomes even more controversial when we acknowledge that the Court does not derive its power to review laws from the plain text of the Constitution.
+Thus, the fundamental problem with judicial review that departs from an original understanding of the Constitution and its text is its unconstrained nature: living-constitution judges face few limits on what they can and cannot declare unconstitutional.
+While the concept of unlimited judicial power is certainly incompatible with republican democracy, it doesn’t seem that our current government system grants the Court this much leeway.

+First, even if the Supreme Court has the ultimate authority to interpret the Constitution, the judiciary remains “the least dangerous branch,” because it is incapable of using the “purse or sword” to threaten our constitutionally prescribed rights.
+Second, precisely because it has no means of compelling the other branches to adhere to its decisions, the Court is also constrained by its obligation to defend its institutional legitimacy.
+In other words, as unelected officials without purse or sword, the less credible their judgment, the more likely the other branches will disobey.
+Though I believe these constraints ensure that the Court will never expand to serve as an executive ruling tribunal that completely transforms our republican system, we must decide whether a broad method of constitutional interpretation or a narrow one is the best means of preserving individual rights, institutional values, and democratic process.